Skip to main content

 Authenticate the user (optional)

-If your app has an authentication system, you can authenticate the user with IAPHUB by using the login method.
+If your app has an authentication system, you can authenticate users with IAPHUB using the login method.

-Also when calling the login or logout method, the current user is reset, you won't receive any onUserUpdate event until after you call getProductsForSale or getActiveProducts.
+It's important to note that calling the login or logout method will reset the current user.
+Subsequently, you won't receive any onUserUpdate events until after calling getActiveProducts, getProductsForSale or getProducts.

 await Iaphub.login("1e5494930c48ed07aa275fd2");